 - Joep Bor: Compiler of the invaluable Raga Guide: An Illustrated Survey of 74 Hindustani Ragas (in many ways a direct inspiration behind my own Index), who also gave me some great research pointers during the planning stages of the project.

-- Jaideep Roy: Important detail on Kaunsi Kanada, as well as highlighting Rajeev Taranath’s interpretations of ragas such as Yaman Kalyan (“Rajeev-ji is a universe of knowledge…”).
+- Jaideep Roy: Sent in vital historic detail on Kaunsi Kanada and Kaushiki – as well as highlighting Rajeev Taranath‘s interpretations of ragas such as Yaman Kalyan (“Rajeev-ji is a universe of knowledge…”).

-- Ian Ring: General ‘musicological databasing’ advice as well as various scale-name leads to check – from the composer and programmer behind the amazing All the Scales website (for which I am an informal ‘raga consultant’: update coming soon).
+- Ian Ring: General ‘musicological databasing’ advice as well as various scales to investigate – from the composer and programmer behind the Exciting Universe of Music Theory site (for which I am an occasional ‘raga consultant’: update coming soon).

 - Jesse Bannister: A pioneer of Hindustani sax, and also an innovator in teaching raga to jazz musicians and uninitiated audiences (…we collaborated on the 2018 track No Kanjira).